gumag/gumag.github.io/_posts/2018-03-16-hearing-adhan-guided-ne-to-islam.md

 to look deeper into his own spirituality.
-Despite being born to parents who are both Christian preachers - Malik's family belong to a Christian denomination called Jehovah's Witnesses who are known for their door-to-door preaching and distribution of Biblical literature - he told Khaleej Times that he himself wasn't particularly devout.
+Despite being born to parents who are both Christian preachers - Malik's family belong to a Christian denomination called Jehovah's Witnesses who are known for their door-to-door preaching and distribution of Biblical literature - he said that he himself wasn't particularly devout.

 But he wanted to establish a strong relationship with God.
 So, he went to the